trulabs/labs-truphone-cascades-test/README.md

 * I'd like to use libscreen/bps events to capture/reproduce proper touch events but at the moment it doesn't seem to work properly.

 ## Older versions
+#### v1.0.19
+* test-cascades-lib uses qDebug to print what's running.
+This can be used to correlate the activity of the CLI and the library - especially when doing post-mortem analysis.
+* Add a Quit command to terminate the application
+* Bug fixes for the List command

 #### v1.0.18
 * CLI prints out which file is being read
 * Flush event loop before/after commands